-The evolved low-dissipation magnetization-reversal protocols agree with those obtain by path-sampling techniques [19, 20], showing that the way to reverse magnetization with least dissipation is to heat, reverse the field, and then cool, avoiding the large energy changes that result from the presence of finite surface tension or the large fluctuations near the critical point.
+niques [21, 22], showing that the way to reverse magnetization with least dissipation is to heat, reverse the field, and then cool, avoiding the large energy changes that result from the presence of finite surface tension or the large fluctuations near the critical point.
 The inset to panel (a) emphasizes an additional result of Ref.
-[20], that several slightly different protocols result in similar entropy production.
-There may be one optimal protocol, but there are many low-lying protocols that are essentially as good.
+[22], that several slightly different protocols result in similar entropy production.
+There may be one optimal protocol, but there are many low-lying protocols that are essentially as good (the number of nature of such protocols can be analyzed to provide insight about the structure of the trajectory ensemble [22, 27]).